nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Notes regarding `addL` and `addG` command:**

+* Any set of characters entered after the prefix `u/` is taken to be the username, except if the prefix `u/` occurs multiple times.
+* User may provide the username multiple times with the prefix `u/`, however, JABPro only considers the set of characters entered after the last occurring instance of `u/` as the username.
 * User is expected to ensure that `USERNAME` is a valid username for the respective social profile.
 If it is not a valid username, user will be redirected to the error page of the corresponding social profile when `linkedin` or `github` command is invoked.
 JABPro does not perform checks for the validity of the username for the corresponding social profile.
 * Invoking the `addL` or `addG` command for an applicant for whom a username has already been added, will simply overwrite the existing username with the new one.
-* User may run the command `addL INDEX u/` or `addG INDEX u/`, i.e providing no username, or simply providing blanks for the username.
+* User may run the command `addL INDEX u/` or `addG INDEX u/`, i.e. providing no username, or simply providing blanks for the username.
 Such inputs are accepted by JABPro.
 However, it will prove to be erroneous when `linkedin` or `github` command is invoked.

 **Example of successful execution of the `addL` command:**